Main Second Level Navigation

 Dr. Rachel Spitzer

-Vice Chair, Global Women's Health and Advocacy and Associate Professor
+Vice Chair, Global Women's Health and Advocacy and Professor

 Department of Obstetrics and Gynaecology, University of Toronto